We provide the unique services of a personal chef, without the commitment!

 *if you ever have vinaigrettes leftover from the previous week, you can use it to marinated your vegetables before grilling/oven roasting!

-• to oven roast, toss peppers (whole) in olive oil, salt, and other desired seasoning, place in a thin layer on a baking sheet, and bake at 450 convection for 8-12 minutes until lightly blistered/charred
+• oven roast: toss beans (whole or cut into smaller pieces) in olive oil, salt, and other desired seasoning, place in a thin layer on a baking sheet, and bake at 450 convection for 3-6 minutes until lightly blistered/charred

 • snack: enjoy carrots raw, dipped in either sauce